HackGT/api/README.md

 1. Copy `.env.example` to `.env` in the `config` folder
 2. Ask a team member for the secrets to fill in the `.env` file
+3. Retrieve the `google-cloud-credentials.json` file from a team member and place in the `config` folder as well
-3. In the root folder, run `yarn install` to install all packages
+4. In the root folder, run `yarn install` to install all packages
-4. Run `yarn start:all` to start all the services and gateway
+5. Run `yarn start:all` to start all the services and gateway

 ## Development Guide